 In general, health status declines with aging, as individuals become more frail and susceptible to multiple chronic illnesses.
 Cognitive losses become a leading cause of functional and physical decline.
 As the disease progresses, the individual begins to experience loss in performing personal care tasks and cognitive-dependent home management tasks.
 These activities are referred to as activities of daily living (ADL) and instrumental activities of daily living (IADL), respectively.
 Persons with dementia who need physical and behavioral intervention may include persons ranging from ambulatory individuals who are able to do some ADL tasks to individuals who need total care.
 Estimates of how many persons need both ADL and IADL services range from nine percent of persons who are 65 to 69 years old to 45 percent or above for those 85 and older.
-The progression of dementia is not caused by a person's age, but by the loss of functions increasing to total disability.
-The most acute cases are found among persons who are over the age of 80.

 Informal networks of families and other caregivers provide the bulk of the care and services for individuals with dementia.
-These individuals live in a home-like environment for long periods of time regardless of their severe memory impairment and behavioral dysfunctions.
 Often the caregivers, who endure their loved one's cognitive loss and assume heavy burdens of care over a prolonged period of time, become the less visible victims of dementia.
-Individuals with dementia may require constant vigilance by their caregivers because of their unpredictable behavior.
 As time progresses, the caregivers may begin to experience stress-related illnesses and may become more susceptible to problems of advancing age.
+As the individual's illness worsens, the caregiver may require help from formal health services or a facility that offers long term residential services.